aidapiccato/9.014/README.md

 ```

-## Using jupyter notebook
+### Using jupyter notebook
 To start a notebook, use

 ```
 jupyter notebook
 ```

-Make sure you are in the directory containing the notebook file you want to modify (or containing a subdirectory with that file).
-When the notebook starts, make sure you select the kernel you created within the virtual environment.
+You must be in the directory containing the notebook file you want to modify (or containing a subdirectory with that file).
+When the notebook starts, select the kernel you created within the virtual environment.